Karthick-rajaS/AutomationToolKit-DataExtraction-ZS86_SAP_T-Code/README.md

 # Repository Name: SAP_GUI_&_VBA_Scripts

-Description: This repository contains SAP GUI and VBA scripts designed for automating the extraction of sales order data from SAP ERP using transaction code ZS86.
+This repository contains SAP GUI and VBA scripts designed for automating the extraction of sales order data from SAP ERP using transaction code ZS86.

-# README.md:
+# README.md
 Provides detailed instructions on setting up SAP GUI Scripting, using the VBA Script from Excel, and customizing scripts for different SAP environments.
 It also includes a note directing users to view the actual production code in the SAP_GUI_&_VBA_Scripts files.

 # Usage Instructions